silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/01_Flushable.md

 title: Flushable
-summary: Allows a class to define it's own flush functionality.
+summary: Allows a class to define its own flush functionality.

 # Flushable

 ## Introduction

-Allows a class to define it's own flush functionality, which is triggered when `flush=1` is requested in the URL.
+The Flushable interface enables one to define, for each implementing class, a flush functionality that gets triggered when `flush=1` is requested in the URL.
-`[api:FlushRequestFilter]` is run before a request is made, calling `flush()` statically on all implementors of `[api:Flushable]`.
+`[api:FlushRequestFilter]` is run before a request is made, calling the static method `flush()` on all implementors of `[api:Flushable]`.

 ## Usage

-To use this API, you need to make your class implement `[api:Flushable]`, and define a `flush()` static function, this defines the actions that need to be executed on a flush request.
+To use this API, you need to make your class implement `[api:Flushable]`, and define a `flush()` static function that specifies the actions to be executed upon a flush request.

-### Using with SS_Cache
+### Usage with SS_Cache

 This example uses `[api:SS_Cache]` in some custom code, and the same cache is cleaned on flush: